 Reading is also a fantastic and less intense way to facilitate improvement in these areas and do take a look at our previous blog post, which contains a list of suggestions for this age group.
 During the holidays, when unencumbered by homework, ensure your child is reading a book every week.
 In our experience, parents have found it helpful to model good reading behaviour by reading with their children either the same book or their own text.
 We also recommend discussing the details and themes of books together.
 The aforementioned helps to engage children with reading, particular those who might be reluctant.

 On the Maths front, the big topics are Number, Handling Data and Shape, Space, and Measures.
 Practice as much as possible with the 11+ Maths text books and past papers.
 Familiarity with the exam paper format will mean less opportunity for a shock on the day.
 Look for ISEB papers or school specific entrance exams online.
 The consortium have a familiarisation booklet available here.

 If you are using a tutor, we recommend an hour for each subject every week to ensure that real progress is made in each lesson.

 - Galore Park

 - School past papers available online on individual school websites

 Verbal/Non Verbal Reasoning

 We have developed a website called www.keystonetests.com which provides excellent practice for verbal and non-verbal reasoning (as well as 11+ Maths and English).
 This can be done independently and at your child’s own pace.
+Our recommendation is little and often.
 In the lead up to computerised exams, your child could look to spend half an hour every day undertaking online practice.
 We would recommend that students undertake as much practice as possible from the wide variety of web-based tests that are available including the following:

-Please don't hesitate to give us a call on 0207 602 5310 if you have any queries about the 11+ or would like to arrange a tutor to provide some extra support.
+Please don't hesitate to give us a call if you have any queries about the 11+ or would like to arrange a tutor to provide some extra support.